Text2Video: Text-driven Talking-head Video Synthesis with Personalized Phoneme-Pose Dictionary: Experiments

-Here we compare our method with SythesisObama~\cite{suwajanakorn2017synthesizing}, neural-voice-puppetry~\cite{thies2019neural}, and Speech2Video~\cite{liao2020speech2video} on training data duration, data preprocessing time, training time, and inference time.
+\textbf{Running Times and Hardware}.
+We compare our method with SythesisObama~\cite{suwajanakorn2017synthesizing}, neural-voice-puppetry~\cite{thies2019neural}, and Speech2Video~\cite{liao2020speech2video} on training data size, data preprocessing and training time, and inference time.
 Our method needs the least amount of data to train a model.
-For instance, using our fine-grained 40 words or 20 sentence list to capture all phonemes in English, the training video input is less than 1 minute.
-Using existing videos to extract a phoneme-pose dictionary will also make the training data a similar size.
-The total number of images we need to train is around 1250 images for 25 fps 60s video.
+Using our fine-grained 40 words or 20 sentence list to capture all phonemes in English, the training video input can be less than 1 minute.
 Besides, our method needs the least preprocessing and training time among all four approaches.
 Preprocessing time of our approach includes running Openpose and building up a phoneme-pose dictionary.
-The training time of our method is relatively short.
-It took about 4 hours to finish 15 epochs of training on a cluster of 8 NVIDIA Tesla M40 24G GPUs while other methods need at least 30 hours.
-For the VidTIMIT dataset which has a resolution of 512*384, a model trained on 15 epochs is good for inference.
+For the VidTIMIT dataset , it took about 4 hours to train our modified vid2vid GAN on Nvidia M40 GPUs while other methods need at least 30 hours.
 The inference time of our method is around 0.1 second per frame, which is similar to Neural-voice-puppetry but much faster than SythesisObama (1.5 s/frame) and Speech2Video (0.5 s/frame) on Nvidia 1080Ti.
-Details of comparison can be found in appendix table 1.